Have you ever heard the phrase “think twice before you speak once”?

 An introduction to Post Cycle Therapy

-When any exogenous hormone (such as SARMs, anabolic androgenic steroids, prohormones, or designer steroids) are used, your natural testosterone production will be suppressed.
+When any exogenous hormone (such as SARMs, designer / anabolic androgenic steroids, or PH) are used, your natural testosterone production will be suppressed.
 When the use of these exogenous hormones is discontinued, natural testosterone production will still be suppressed, and if left to recover naturally will take an extended period of time.
 A PCT, or post cycle therapy, is used to help the recovery process happen much faster.

 Every person’s natural testosterone rebound is different (and it also depends on the type of compound taken and for what duration).
 But if you don’t properly run PCT, the best case scenario is that you’ll recover in a few months.
 Worst case scenario?
 A year or more… with the potential of a permanent HTPA shutdown if it is stressed too much.
 This basically means the the ruination of the complex set of feedback mechanisms along the Hypothalamic–pituitary–adrenal axis – no more natural test production for you.
 So please understand the risks and what is happening to your body before you start yourself down this path, and then talk to an experienced doctor or endocrinologist.